MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-iot-alerts.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of an IoT alert in Field Servive highlighting the business process flow.](./media/cfs-iot-alert-bpf.png)

-Create a case related the IoT alert to investigate remotely.
+Create a case related to the IoT alert to investigate remotely.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the IoT alert, showing the create step in the business process flow.](./media/cfs-iot-alert-next-stage.png)